CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 ### ReportCreatedEvent
 - reportId
-    - The ID assigned to the report
+    - The ID assigned to the created report
 - topic
-    - The Topic of the report
+    - The Topic of the created report

 ### ReportReceiverSelectedEvent
 This event is emitted during the DestinationFilter routing step when a report is queued for receiver filter evaluation.
 Many `ReportReceiverSelectedEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on `ReportAcceptedEvent.reportId == ReportReceiverSelectedEvent.parentReportId`.

+- reportId
+    - The ID assigned to the report created in the running function
 - parentReportId
-    - The ID assigned to parent report.
-This ID can be used to find the corresponding `ReportAcceptedEvent`.
+    - The report ID that was submitted to running function
-- reportId
+- submittedId
-    - The ID assigned to the report
+    - The report ID that was created in the receive step when sender uploaded the report
 - topic
     - The Topic of the report
 - sender